patrickmcelwee/patrickmcelwee.github.io/_posts/2014-01-12-vim-config-for-debugging-ruby.markdown

 To start a macro while in Vim's normal mode, type `q` followed by a second letter that names the register into which Vim will store your keystrokes.
-For example, I used the `p` registry: `qp`.
+For example, I used the `p` register: `qp`.
 Vim should now let you know at the bottom of the editor that it is 'recording'.

 Then you just do your thing, but try to use smart commands that would work, for